Varshit07/aws-node-express-api/README.md

 authorAvatar: 'https://avatars1.githubusercontent.com/u/13742415?s=200&v=4'
 -->

-# Serverless Framework Node Express API on AWS
+# Serverless Framework Node Express API on AWS with CircleCI

-This template demonstrates how to develop and deploy a simple Node Express API service running on AWS Lambda using the traditional Serverless Framework.
+This template demonstrates how to develop and deploy a simple Node Express API service running on AWS Lambda and CircleCI.
+The CircleCI config runs `test` job for all changes to the repository and runs `deploy` job only for `main` beanch,

 ## Anatomy of the template

 This template configures a single function, `api`, which is responsible for handling all incoming requests thanks to configured `http` events.
 To learn more about `http` event configuration options, please refer to [http event docs](https://www.serverless.com/framework/docs/providers/aws/events/apigateway/).
 As the events are configured in a way to accept all incoming requests, `express` framework is responsible for routing and handling requests internally.
 Implementation takes advantage of `serverless-http` package, which allows you to wrap existing `express` applications.
 To learn more about `serverless-http`, please refer to corresponding [GitHub repository](https://github.com/dougmoscrop/serverless-http).

 ## Usage

+### CircleCI

+Add the AWS Config Environment Variables in a exisiting/new context on CircleCI.
+Ensure that context name on CircleCI and context in `./circleci/config.yml` matches

 ### Deployment